codio/knowledge/source/instructors/setupcourses/custom-coach-extensions.rst

 Custom Assistants for Virtual Coach
 ===================================

-You can extend the current capabilities of Coach by adding your own custom assistants as Javascript extensions.
+You can extend the current capabilities of Coach by adding your own custom assistants as JavaScript extensions.
 You will need a Github account to get started.
 If you don't have one, follow the steps in the `GitHub documentation <https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github>`_.

 Once you're signed in to your Github account, you will be able to create, install and test your custom AI assistant with Coach.

-Customize or Use an Existing Custom Assistant as a Javascript Extension
+Customize or Use an Existing Custom Assistant as a JavaScript Extension
 -----------------------------------------------------------------------

 1. Click this link to view the `Codio Extensions GitHub repository <https://github.com/codio-extensions>`_ and scroll down to the Repositories section.